 One-arm riding is particularly dangerous on electric scooters because of the small contact patch on the road.
-Compared to a bike, you're riding on much smaller wheels which also means you have less ground clearance for cornering and that transmit bumps and jolts much more prominently to the rider.
+Compared to a bike, you're riding on much smaller wheels, which also means you have less ground clearance for cornering, and that transmits bumps and jolts much more prominently to the rider.

 If you absolutely must use that phone, please do yourself and your elbows a favor: Stop the scooter for a second and get back to business when you're ready.

 Out on the road, there are always things you aren't in control of.
-Inattentive drivers and human error is always present.
-Not all crashes are preventable so how you prepare yourself should an accident occur is crucial.
+Inattentive drivers and human error are always present.
+Not all crashes are preventable, so how you prepare yourself should an accident occur is crucial.

-Safety gear guys.
-This can be the difference between life and death or a life in a wheelchair.
+Safety gear, guys.
+This can be the difference between life and death or life in a wheelchair.
 Out of all the various pieces of safety equipment, wearing a proper helmet is the most important.
 Don't believe me?
-We crafted an infographic regarding the danger and nature of e-scooter accidents below that'll almost surely change your mind.
+We crafted an infographic below regarding the danger and nature of e-scooter accidents that'll almost surely change your mind.